 Be mindful of the clear space when placing the logo on a photograph, in a field of color, or near other typography.

 Johns Hopkins University has a long history with the color blue.
-One (or both) of these blues should be used in significant and meaningful ways throughout your design to act as the identifying colors of the university.
-While you may use these as the dominant color in your design’s palette, it is not a requirement as long as they are featured in such a way as to not be rendered insignificant or inconsequential.
+Although there is no requirement that it be the dominant color in your palette, one of these blues should be used in significant and meaningful ways throughout your design to act as the identifying colors of the university.

-You may choose either color as the signature color in your design however Heritage blue lends itself to more formal or serious applications while Spirit blue works well in more informal or casual applications.
+You may choose either color as the signature color in your design.
+Heritage blue lends itself to more formal or serious applications, while Spirit blue works well in more informal or casual applications.

 The secondary color palette is designed to provide creative flexibility.
-These colors are complimentary to the primary blues and were chosen to add warmth and energy to your design.
+These colors are complementary to the primary blues and were chosen to add warmth and energy to your design.

 It is not required to use a color from the secondary palette.

-The accent palette should be considered as accent colors to provide additional lightness and flavor to your design.
-These colors should be used to highlight important features, or for visual style elements, such as illustrations and accents.
+The accent palette presents a range of colors that provide additional lightness and flavor to your design.
+These colors should be used to highlight important features, or for visual style elements, such as illustrations and typographic accents.
 They should be used sparingly relative to the primary and secondary colors.
 It is not required to use a color from the accent palette.

 The grayscale palette includes any tint of PMS Black 4C between 100% and 0% (white).